Hugius/FabiEngine3D/doc/ASSETS.md

 - Specular map assets must be placed in `~\projects\<your_project>\assets\textures\specular_maps\`
 - Bit depth: `24`
-- Specular maps are used to specify which parts of a mesh are [specular](https://en.wikipedia.org/wiki/Specular_highlight).
+- Specular maps are used to specify which parts of a mesh are specular lighted.